GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 e
 ```

-A list can be added and multiplied, including additional operation exclusive to iterable objects.
+A list can be added and multiplied, with operations exclusive to iterable objects.
 Operations below are not restricted to a list alone but can be applied to other iterable objects introduced later.

 | OPERATOR | NAME           | DESCRIPTION                                                  |
 | -------- | -------------- | ------------------------------------------------------------ |